microsoft/WebTemplateStudio/CONTRIBUTING.md

 - If you've included a new template, make sure it meets the [web accesibility standard](https://www.w3.org/WAI/standards-guidelines/wcag/) and is compatible with other templates.

-- You tested your code your MacOS, Windows and Linux.
 - You've run all existing tests to make sure you've not broken anything.
 Manual testing must be done against all PRs following the testing plan while unit tests are not in place.
 - PR has to target dev branch.